 Day 7: Boroghlen – Parangla (5578 m) – Kharsa Gongma(4850m) -14 km, 8 hrs. trek

-We will keep moving on to the right face of it and navigate our steps through boulders and scree and finally, on to the Pare Chu belt.
-This will lead on to the camping site at Karsha Gongam (5,150 mts).
+- You will keep moving on to the right face of it and navigate our steps through boulders and scree and finally, on to the Pare Chu belt.
+This will lead on to the camping site at Karsha Gongam (5,150 metres).
 Chill here for the night after dinner.

 Day 8: Kharsa Gongma – Thakote(4700m) - 12 km, 5 hrs. trek